-The search for offensive words included consultation with dictionary publishers and other advisors, review of historical lists of offensive words, and assiduous investigation of open sources.
+The search for offensive slurs included consultation with dictionary publishers and other advisors, review of historical lists of offensive words, and assiduous investigation of open sources.
 After review of over 2,500 candidate word forms, the DC selected the following criteria as resulting in the most reasonable categorization of offensive slurs.

-- The candidate word is currently a valid dictionary entry (prior to the rules change, it met the ordinary lexicographic criteria for a full-dictionary list of closed-form alphabetic-character words of 2 to 15 letters and was originally taken from one of the seven standard North American dictionary families listed below).
-It is also present neither in the Official SCRABBLE Players Dictionary (6th Edition) nor in the SCRABBLE Word Finder at scrabble.merriam.com (SWF), which have already been screened against offensive slurs by Merriam-Webster. - The word is offensive: at a minimum, the word is labeled with an offensiveness tag in all senses in any one of the up to seven current dictionaries in which it appears, or was clearly omitted from OSPD as offensive while present in the corresponding tournament word list (i.e., OSPD3 with OTCWL; OSPD4 with OTCWL2; OSPD5 with OTCWL2014). - Offensiveness tags are defined to include abusive, coarse, contemptuous, derisive, derogatory, dismissive, disparaging, hostile, obscene, offensive, opprobrious, pejorative, and vulgar (as well as the noun forms abuse, contempt, derision, disparagement, and hostility). - Other tags were not considered indicators of offensiveness, such as merely affectionate, condescending, disapproving, facetious, humorous, impolite, insulting, ironic, jocular, patronizing, playful, pretentious, sarcastic, scornful, or whimsical.
-Also, the Webster's New World usage tag "slur" was not considered because it was always accompanied by more specific labels. - Degrees of offensiveness were not considered (among a minority, by many, by some, chiefly, especially, extremely, frequently, generally, mainly, mild, mildly, mostly, not generally, not normally, often, sometimes, somewhat, traditionally, typically, usually).
-Age of offensiveness was not considered except to exclude words only formerly offensive. - The word is a slur: at a minimum, one of the known senses of the word applies solely to protected categories of personal identity as covered by the NASPA Code of Conduct: "race, color, creed or religion, sex, sexual orientation, gender identity, national origin, age, marital status, military status, or disability." - Protection does not necessarily extend to other categories protected by law or custom but not stated in the Code, such as (without limitation) age under 40, avocation or vocation, corporate or group status, other familial status, genetic information, intelligence level or medical condition other than disability, political activity or belief, pregnancy, relation to the speaker, rural or urban status, socioeconomic class, veteran status, or generalized abuse categories (imputing offensive anatomical, profane, prurient, scatological, or vulgar categorization without specific application).
+- The candidate word was valid for play in NWL2018.
+Also, it is present neither in the Official SCRABBLE Players Dictionary (6th Edition) nor in the SCRABBLE Word Finder at scrabble.merriam.com (SWF), which have already been screened against offensive slurs by Merriam-Webster. - The word is offensive: at a minimum, the word is labeled with an offensiveness tag in all senses in at least one of the up to seven current dictionaries in which it appears, or was clearly omitted from OSPD as offensive while present in the corresponding tournament word list (i.e., OSPD3 with OTCWL; OSPD4 with OTCWL2; OSPD5 with OTCWL2014). - Offensiveness tags are defined to include abusive, coarse, contemptuous, derisive, derogatory, dismissive, disparaging, hostile, obscene, offensive, opprobrious, pejorative, and vulgar (as well as the noun forms abuse, contempt, derision, disparagement, and hostility). - Other tags were not considered indicators of offensiveness, such as merely affectionate, condescending, disapproving, facetious, humorous, impolite, insulting, ironic, jocular, patronizing, playful, pretentious, sarcastic, scornful, or whimsical.
+Also, the Webster's New World usage tag "slur" was not considered because it was always accompanied by more specific labels. - Degrees of offensiveness were not considered as to minimum slur status (e.g., by many, chiefly, especially, extremely, frequently, generally, mainly, mostly, often, traditionally, typically, usually).
+A few words considered as "sometimes" offensive but not "often" offensive were excepted from the stronger standard for slur status (e.g., among a minority, by some, mild, mildly, not generally, not normally, sometimes, somewhat).
+Age of offensiveness was not considered except to differentiate words only formerly offensive.

-- Any future recommendations for lexicography-based changes to protected categories will be submitted from the DC to the EC as recommended Code of Conduct enhancements. - This process results in two lists: a longer list of words categorized as offensive slurs according to at least one of their senses, and a shorter sublist of words so categorized according to all of their senses.
-The next and final draft of this document will determine which categorization will be used for NWL2020. - Usage notes from a target word form apply to variant word forms (such as respellings, affixed forms, run-ons, undefined list entries, capitalization, etc.) when online or print dictionaries link the variants to the target.
+- The word is a slur: at a minimum, one of the known senses of the word applies solely to protected categories of personal identity as covered by the NASPA Code of Conduct: "race, color, creed or religion, sex, sexual orientation, gender identity, national origin, age, marital status, military status, or disability." - Protection does not necessarily extend to other categories protected by law or custom but not stated in the Code, such as (without limitation) age under 40, avocation or vocation, corporate or group status, other familial status, genetic information, intelligence level or medical condition other than disability, political activity or belief, pregnancy, relation to the speaker, rural or urban status, socioeconomic class, veteran status, or generalized abuse categories (imputing offensive anatomical, profane, prurient, scatological, or vulgar categorization without specific application). - Any future recommendations for lexicography-based changes to protected categories will be submitted from the DC to the EC as recommended Code of Conduct enhancements. - This process resulted in two lists: a longer list of words categorized as offensive slurs according to at least one of their senses, and a shorter sublist of words categorized at least often as offensive (e.g., those labelled "usually disparaging", but not those labelled "sometimes offensive") according to all of their senses.
+The EC reviewed both lists, and determined that the longer list more closely met expectations of a list of offensive slurs, and decided to adopt it. - Usage notes from a target word form apply to variant word forms (such as respellings, affixed forms, run-ons, undefined list entries, capitalization, etc.) when online or print dictionaries link the variants to the target.